Baton twirling: Competitive baton twirling

 One of the most competitive titles in the twirling field, Miss Majorette, is a title that is given to the top baton twirlers of each state.
 As mentioned earlier, twirlers will be classified based on their skill and age, which allows for a Miss Majorette title in each rank.
 When competing for this title, twirlers will begin by competing in T or Circle T Modelling, Interview, Solo, and X- Strut.
 After a twirler has been named Miss Majorette of their state, they will advance to compete for the title of Miss Majorette of America in their division.

 Every year, the ESPN Wide World of Sports hosts Twirlmania international championship competition at Walt Disney World.
 Competition is available for soloists, teams, high schools, colleges, and recreational groups of any age or gender.
-Some countries that have participated in the past include U.S, Japan, Russia, Australia, and England.
+Some countries that have participated in the past include the U.S., Japan, Russia, Australia, and England.
 Competing ranges from baton twirling to pompom and dance.
-Competitors also get to march in a Disney parade as well as participate in a fun, family oriented weekend.
+Competitors also get to march in a Disney parade as well as participate in a fun, family-oriented weekend.
 Awards range from trophies to plush stuffed animals to cash (up to $4,000) and gifts by sponsors.
 Some categories include Dance Line Team, Collegiate Team, Pom Pom Team, Drill Team, Basic & Military, and Miss Twirl Mania Pageant, to name a few.

 The World Championships have the following events: